gongziyida/Course-Projects/Memory-Allocator-and-Shell/README.md

 All in C99.

 # Acknowledgement
-Parts of the basic structure of the files are provided or written by my instructor, Jarrett Billingsley.
+Parts of the basic structure of the files are provided or written by my instructor, Dr. Jarrett Billingsley.